Donate If You Enjoyed

 Someone mentioned you can buy this special envelope at any grocery store, so I figured what the hell (what the hay for you younger people) why not buy one there.
 The same person mentioned you are supposed to put money inside of it.
 I found out later the quality of the bill matters as well.
 If you are congratulating someone you must ensure its a new bill crisp and flat.
 If its for a funeral you have to give an old crumpled ratty tat tat bill (aka heavily used).
 Who knew?

 I'm sure for him this was a WTF moment.
-First this stupid foreigner comes to my families funeral.
-He nearly burns down the Buddhist temple, he gives me an envelope with a small amount of money (that may have been another issue too) and to top it off he tells me to get over a sickness I don't even have.
-On top of that, he gets a bonus surprise when he finds a brand new crisp bill in reward for the death in the family.
+First, this stupid foreigner comes to his families funeral.
+He nearly burns down the ancient Buddhist temple, he gives an envelope with a small amount of money (that may have been another issue too) and to top it off he tells me to get over a sickness I don't even have.
+On top of that, he gets a bonus surprise when he finds a brand new crisp bill in as a reward for the death in the family and an everlasting ghost.
 Whoops!

 I'm lucky I didn't get a slap or had my own funeral.